zyocum/map-marker/README.md

 The map is based on [`leaflet.js`](https://leafletjs.com), so you can dynamically scroll and zoom.
 You can click the markers to see more info about the query and the OpenCage result for the query.

 ![zoomed in](zoomed.PNG)

+You can also launch the iPython notebook with:

+	(map-marker) $ jupyter notebook map_marker.ipynb